bloominstituteoftechnology/Intro-Python-I/README.md

   * Hint: `isinstance` might help you figure out if there's a `LightSource` among all the nearby `Item`s.

   * Modify the `get`/`take` code to print "Good luck finding that in the dark!" if the user tries to pick up an `Item` in the dark.

-## Stretch Goals

-In arbitrary order:
+* Add methods to notify items when they are picked up or dropped

-* Add more rooms.
+* Add light and darkness to the game

 * Add more items to the game.